 Process requirements.
 The presence of the digital signature should not add any specific constraints on UBL document content processing.
 If the signed document remains a valid UBL document, the signature can be verified at any stage of the process: it should be possible to validate a signed document at any time “as is” by UBL and XAdES verifiers.

-Archiving of UBL documents also can be an important issue to consider, as document preservation has specific requirements.
+Archiving of UBL documents also can be an important issue to consider, as document preservation has specific requirements, see for example ETSI TS 119 511 and TS 119 512.

 5.3 Profiles for UBL Digital Signatures